awans/awans-org/content/post/2021-03-10-the-perspective.md

 # Limits of Culture and Evolution

-While we owe our evolutionary and cultural inheritence gratitude and a broad deference, there are exceptions.
+While we owe our evolutionary and cultural inheritance gratitude and a broad deference, there are exceptions.

 Death is a tragedy.
 It is possible for beings like us to be immortal with voluntary death.
-There is a kind of mass delusion we're under because the alternative is unimagineable. [^bostrom]
+There is a kind of mass delusion we're under because the alternative is unimaginable. [^bostrom]

 There are predictable ways that evolution may fail us.
-Cases where different tradeoffs may be appropraite for our environment today compared to the past, cases where our values and evolution's diverge, and cases where we can do things that evolution simply could not. [^bostrom2]
+Cases where different tradeoffs may be appropriate for our environment today compared to the past, cases where our values and evolution's diverge, and cases where we can do things that evolution simply could not. [^bostrom2]

 We're limited by our culture, too.
 Freud had a theory that "hysteria" in women was caused by sexual assault.
 His peers couldn't accept that theory, because it would imply that women were sexually assaulted at far greater rates than they could psychologically accept.
 Freud recanted, but of course we know today that he was right. [^herman]